-Professor Summers will be teaching the following course in Spring 2014:
+Professor Summers taught the following courses in Spring 2014:

 American Economic Policy